Decorative service page background

 Platelet-Rich Plasma (PRP) therapy is a treatment that harnesses your body’s natural healing abilities.
 It’s part of a growing field known as orthobiologics, which uses natural substances from your own body to help you heal.
 The procedure is straightforward: a small amount of your blood is drawn and spun in a centrifuge to concentrate the platelets, which are rich in growth factors.
 This platelet-rich plasma is then injected directly into your knee joint.
 These growth factors signal your body to start the repair process, reducing inflammation and promoting the healing of damaged tissues.
 PRP is gaining traction as a popular non-surgical option for managing knee arthritis.

-Orthobiologic Injections and Stem Cell Therapy
+Orthobiologics and Stem Cell Therapy

 Going a step beyond PRP, other orthobiologic treatments like stem cell therapy are at the forefront of knee arthritis research.
 Stem cells are unique because they can develop into different types of cells, including cartilage cells.
 The idea is to inject these cells into the knee to help regenerate damaged cartilage and reduce inflammation.
 While much of the research is still ongoing, studies are exploring how stem cells can be used to offer long-term relief and repair.
 This field represents a hopeful future for regenerative medicine, aiming to provide treatments that don’t just manage symptoms but actively work to repair the joint.

-Light Therapy and Laser Treatments
+Light and Laser Therapy for Pain Relief

 For a completely non-invasive and drug-free approach, light therapy is an excellent option for managing knee arthritis pain.
 This treatment, also known as photobiomodulation, uses specific wavelengths of red and near-infrared light to penetrate deep into the tissue of your knee joint.
 The light energy is absorbed by your cells, which helps reduce inflammation, decrease pain, and stimulate your body’s natural healing processes.
 It’s a safe, gentle, and proven way to find relief without needles or downtime.
 At Laser Lab Therapy, we specialize in using advanced light therapy for pain management, helping you move better and feel better naturally.

-How Do These Advanced Treatments Work?
+How Do These Advanced Treatments Actually Work?

 It’s one thing to hear about new treatments, but it’s another to understand what’s actually happening in your body.
 Knowing the science behind these non-surgical options can help you feel more confident when discussing them with your doctor.
 Each approach targets knee arthritis differently, from reducing inflammation to rebuilding tissue, giving you more ways to find lasting relief.
 Let's look at how some of these innovative therapies get the job done.